• Skip to primary navigation

 • When ready, in a separate mixing bowl, add the dry ingredients.
 Whisk to combine.

-• Next, add the dry ingredients with the wet.
+• Next, add the dry ingredients to the wet.
 Fold and mix to combine.
 Do not be afraid to over-mix, there is no gluten in here.
 Set the batter aside on the countertop for 10 minutes to rest.
 Resting the batter will ensure the pancakes are nice and fluffy.

 • Repeat the process until all pancakes have been made.